Aniketyadav05/GFG-DSA/GFG POTD/January 2025/19 (Jan) Rotate a Linked List.md

 ## Explanation

-- **reverseList Function:**
+- **rotate Function:**
-  - The function uses a stack to store the nodes while traversing the linked list.
+  - It calculates the length of the list and updates `k` as `k % length`.
+  - If `k` is 0, it returns the original head.
-  - After storing all nodes, it pops them and rearranges the links to reverse the list.
+  - Otherwise, it makes the list circular, moves to the `(length - k)`-th node, and updates the next pointers to rotate the list.

 - **printList Function:**
-  - It prints the reversed linked list.
+  - It prints the linked list starting from the head.

 ---